techworkersco/techworkersco.github.io/.github/DOCUMENTATION.md

 ---
 layout: post
 title: !
 'Issue N: TITLE' # where N is the issue number
-category: Volume N.       # where N is the volume number
+category: Volume N        # where N is the volume number
 image:
     file: vol-N-issue-N-header.jpg
     alt: 'img alt text'